Darius Pridgen, Buffalo Common Council president and church pastor, accused of sexual abuse in lawsuit

 People are also reading…

-The woman, a church member and volunteer, said the sexual abuse and assaults took place after services on church grounds on at least seven occasions.
+The woman, who identified herself as a church member and volunteer, said the sexual abuse and assaults took place after services on church grounds on at least seven occasions.

-She claims she begged Pridgen to stop the abuse but it continued.
+Her lawsuit accused Pridgen of forcing her to masturbate him, fondling her breasts and forcibly touching her private parts without her consent.

+She “pleaded” with Pridgen “to leaver her alone,” but he continued, her lawsuit says.

+On March 29, Pridgen was the first local public official to announce he had contracted Covid.
+He recovered in time to lead a socially-distanced outdoor service in the True Bethel church parking lot for Easter.

+Churches in Western New York were allowed to reopen with limited capacity in June 2020.
+True Bethel, along with other places of worship, continued to stream its services live over social media networks.
+True Bethel also required people to register to attend in-person services to keep the Covid-19 numbers down.

-Church officials, her lawsuit contends, "failed to remove Bishop Pridgen from his position as a bishop or take any steps to keep the dangerous predator away from the parishioners and volunteers of the church."
+The accuser's lawsuit contends church officials "failed to remove Bishop Pridgen from his position as a bishop or take any steps to keep the dangerous predator away from the parishioners and volunteers of the church."

-It wasn't immediately clear whether and when the woman reported the abuse to someone else in the church hierarchy or to Buffalo police.
+It wasn't immediately clear if the woman reported the abuse to someone in the church hierarchy or to Buffalo police.

 The lawsuit states she suffered emotional distress and mental anguish as a result of the abuse.